akavel/TomaspNet.Website/source/blog/2015/failures.md

    that dependently typed languages will make this dream a reality.

- - _"But how do you know it works?"_ comes a reply from our second doubtful hero. _"You need to write a specification, or tests!"_ And our second hero becomes even more extreme _"In fact, I will only write new code to fix errors revealed by tests!"_]
+ - _"But how do you know it works?"_ comes a reply from our second doubtful hero. _"You need to write a specification, or tests!"_ And our second hero becomes even more extreme: _"In fact, I will only write new code to fix errors revealed by tests!"_

  - As our first two heroes start arguing, a third (a bit weird) hero comes in saying _"You both really believe you can eliminate all errors?"_ Our two heroes start looking puzzled and the